 Introduction:

-The bear is one of the largest land animals belonging to the mammal family.
-It lives in various parts of the world, including North America, Europe, and Asia.
-It is characterized by its great strength and ferocity, in addition to its keen senses that make it an adept hunter.
+The bear is one of the largest land animals and belongs to the mammal family.
+It lives in various regions of the world, including North America, Europe, and Asia.
+It is characterized by its great strength and ferocity, in addition to its keen senses that make it a skilled hunter.

 - What do bears eat?